-Maryland couples who wish to dissolve their marriage must file a complaint for an absolute divorce or a limited divorce and list their grounds for seeking it.
+Couples who wish to dissolve their marriage must file a complaint for an absolute divorce or a limited divorce and list their grounds for seeking it.
 A spouse could plead adultery and allege that their partner was unfaithful, that they did not condone it or forgive it, and that they have not engaged in the same conduct.

-To prove adultery, a person must present evidence in court either through testimony or with documents such as pictures.
-An estranged spouse must also prove that their partner had an inclination and opportunity to commit the adultery.
+To prove their case, a person must present evidence in court either through testimony or with documents such as pictures.
+An estranged spouse must also prove that their partner had an inclination and opportunity to commit adultery.
 For example, a witness could testify that they saw the alleged adulterer in a restaurant holding hands and kissing someone other than their spouse.
 Additionally, evidence could be gathered from text messages between the parties which mention the nature of their relationship.

 Division of Assets

-Adultery has have zero effects on child custody as long as there is nothing inappropriate taking place in front of minor children.
+Adultery has zero effects on child custody as long as there is nothing inappropriate taking place in front of minor children.
 In some situations, a court may order one party to keep their partner away from the kids for a certain period of time if they believe that is in the best interests of the children.
 This is especially likely if the children are in need of therapy or if there is any kind of stress on them.

 Adultery can also affect custody if the partner is an alcoholic, doing drugs, has a criminal background, or has a history of safety concerns regarding the children.
 In that case, the courts may order a custody arrangement which includes keeping the children away from that person.